leeprevost/pres_elect_US/README.md

 ![vote_distro](/us_pop_vote.jpg)

 Very specifically, I wanted to focus on where the incremental votes for Joe Biden came from over the Democrat vote counts in the 2016 election, by county.
 The raw counts for those vote diffs are in: [diff_16_20.csv](/diff_16_20.csv).
-Would love to see some additional analysis on this including zscore or Benford so as to see unnatural shifts (lurch leftward or rightward).

-But, as to raw counts of vote shifts, the top 30 counties represent 4.24M incremental votes over the 2016 election.
+The top 30 counties whose votes shifted towards Biden include 4.24M incremental votes over the 2016 election.

 ![Where Did Additional Biden Votes Come From Over 2016?](/inc_20_demo_votes.jpg)

 Some incremental questions:
-- Were there unusual (ie. unnatural) margin shifts at county level in 20 over 2000-2016?
+~~- Were there unusual (ie. unnatural) margin shifts at county level in 20 over 2000-2016?~~
-- Possible use of Benford or Zscore to flush those out.
-- Which counties lurched leftward or rightward in an unpredictable or unnatural way (20 over 00-16)?
+- Possible use of Benford or Zscore to flush those out.  (@todo: Benford) ~~- Which counties lurched leftward or rightward in an unpredictable or unnatural way (20 over 00-16)?~~

 ## Distribution of Margins By County
 Analyis to think about how to suss out the outliers, looking at what looks to be fairly normal distribution of margins across all
 3,156 counties.
 This is a frequency count, not magnitude showing that most of US counties are steadily shifting right but most of those are small.

 Shifting right -- positive
 Shifting left -- negative
 ![margin_distro](/distribution_vote_margins_county.jpg)